-- 1. Sexual Harassment: Definition Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct or other verbal or physical conduct or communication: of the sexual nature when: - a. submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of obtaining or retaining employment or of obtaining an education; or - b. submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's employment or education; or - c. that conduct or communication has the purpose or effect of substantially or unreasonably interfering with an individual's employment or education, or creating an intimidating, hostile or offensive employment or educational environment. - d.
-Sexual harassment may include but is not limited to: - 1). unwelcome verbal harassment or abuse; (example: accusations of promiscuity or homosexuality) - 2). unwelcome pressure for sexual activity; - unwelcome, sexually motivated or inappropriate patting, pinching or physical contact, other than necessary restraint of pupil(s) by teachers, administration or school personnel to avoid physical harm to persons or property; - 4). unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt threats concerning an individual's employment or educational status; - 5). unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt promises of
+- 4. "National origin" means the place of birth of an individual or of any of the individual's lineal ancestors. - 5.
+"Sex" includes, but is not limited to, pregnancy, childbirth, and disabilities related to pregnancy or childbirth. - 6.
+"Sexual orientation" means having or being perceived as having an emotional, physical, or sexual attachment to another person without regard to the sex of that person or having or being perceived as having an orientation for such attachment, or having or being perceived as having a self-image or identity not traditionally associated with one's biological maleness or femaleness.
+"Sexual orientation" does not include a physical or sexual attachment to children by an adult. - 7.
+"Status with regard to public assistance" means the condition of being a recipient of federal, state, or local assistance, including medical assistance, or of being a tenant receiving federal, state, or local subsidies, including rental assistance or rent supplements. - E. "Remedial response" means a measure to stop and correct acts of harassment or violence, prevent acts of harassment or violence from recurring, and protect, support, and intervene on behalf of a student who is the target or victim of acts of harassment or violence. - F. Sexual Harassment; Definition - 1.
+Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct or other verbal or physical conduct or communication of a sexual nature when: - a. submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of obtaining employment or an education; or - b. submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's employment or education; or - c. that conduct or communication has the intent and purpose of substantially or unreasonably interfering with an individual's employment or education, or creating an intimidating, hostile, or offensive employment or educational environment. - 2.
+Sexual harassment may include, but is not limited to: - a. unwelcome verbal harassment or abuse; - b. unwelcome pressure for sexual activity; - c. unwelcome, sexually motivated, or inappropriate patting, pinching, or physical contact, other than necessary restraint of student(s) by teachers, administrators, or other school district personnel to avoid physical harm to persons or property;

+- d. unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt threats concerning an individual's employment or educational status; - e. unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt promises of preferential treatment with regard to an individual's employment or educational status; or - f. unwelcome behavior or words directed at an individual because of sexual orientation, including gender identity or expression.